 The Fisheries Sector (including $\mathbf{4}^{\mathsf{th}}$ aquaculture) ranked in its contribution to the national GDP, though the actual percentage contribution has declined from 23% in 2006 to 1.5% in 2008, as petroleum exports and tourism sectors continue to grow.
 Fisheries products are composed of two major components - capture fisheries (predominantly lobster, conch and finfish - representing approximately 45%) and aquaculture (shrimp and tilapia - 55%), primarily for the export market.
-The primary exploited capture fisheries species, lobster and conch, have both declined since the early 1980s, when the industry was at its peak.
-It is estimated that 80% of the lobster and conch is exported through the four fishing cooperatives, and the remaining 20% is sold for local consumption (Cooper et al., 2008), with the majority of the finfish being marketed locally.
-Capture fisheries export earnings totalled Bz\$20.5 million approximately dollars in 2008, primarily from the traditional lobster and conch capture fisheries (Ministry of Agriculture and Fisheries, 2008).
+The primary exploited capture fisheries species, lobster and conch, have both declined since the early 1980's, when the industry was at its peak.
+It is estimated that 80% of the lobster and conch is exported through the four fishing cooperatives, and the remaining 20% is sold for local consumption (Cooper et. al. 2008), with the majority of the finfish being marketed locally.
+Capture fisheries export earnings totalled approximately Bz\$20.5 million dollars in 2008, primarily from the traditional lobster and conch capture fisheries (Ministry of Agriculture and Fisheries, 2008).

-The developing tourism industry, one of the fastest growing sectors in Belize, is also rapidly becoming one of the major foreign exchange earners, with over 840,000 tourists arriving in Belize in 2008 (Belize Tourism Board (BTB), 2009).
-Of these, 234,929 (approximately 28%) are overnight visitors (Figure 4), the balance being cruise ship visitation.
+The developing tourism industry, one of the fastest growing sectors in Belize, is also rapidly becoming one of the major foreign exchange earners, with over 840,000 tourists arriving in Belize in 2008 (BTB, 2009).
+Of these, 234,929 (approximately

-Figure 6: Belize International tourism arrivals by origin (2008) (BTB, 2009)
+(2008) (BTB, 2009)